KEY POINTS

 Do students pay more for car insurance?

-Being a student doesn’t directly impact your car insurance premiums.
-However as many students are under the age of 25, it’s likely that most will pay higher premiums.
-This is because providers generally consider a driver’s age when setting the price of a car insurance policy and those under 25 are often more likely to be involved in motor vehicle road accidents.
+Being a student doesn’t directly affect your car insurance premiums.
+However, as many students are under the age of 25, it’s likely that most will pay higher premiums.
+This is because providers generally consider a driver’s age when setting the price of a car insurance policy, and those under 25 are often more likely to be involved in motor vehicle road accidents.

 Car insurance options for drivers under 25